rasrobo/X-Recorder/README.md

-# 𝕏-Recorder: Archive and Download 𝕏 Spaces
+# 𝕏-Recorder: Ultimate Twitter Spaces Recorder

-𝕏-Recorder is a powerful tool for capturing, archiving, and downloading 𝕏 Spaces (formerly Twitter Spaces).
-It supports both audio and video spaces, ensuring you never miss your favorite content.
+𝕏-Recorder is a powerful tool for capturing, archiving, and downloading pre-recorded Twitter Spaces (now known as 𝕏 Spaces).
+It's like a VCR for your favorite audio and video content!

 ## Key Features

-- Download 𝕏 Spaces using direct links
+- Download missed 𝕏 Spaces using direct links
+- Supports both audio and video spaces
-- Automatic aspect ratio change detection and correction
+- Automatic aspect ratio correction for video spaces
 - Smart fallback system (twspace-dl to yt-dlp)
 - Efficient handling of previously downloaded spaces
 - Debug mode for troubleshooting